Ownership of Rangers F.C.: The Green consortium and floatation

-After the formation of new holding and listed company for the club: Rangers International F.C. plc (RIFC), it was reported in an AIM announcement on 5 December 2012 that Charles Green owned a 14.9% shareholding in the club, with Newcastle United owner Mike Ashley having an 8.9% stake.
+After the formation of new holding and listed company for the club: Rangers International Football Club Plc ("RIFC"), it was reported in an AIM announcement on 5 December 2012 that Charles Green owned a 14.9% shareholding in the company, with Newcastle United owner Mike Ashley having an 8.9% stake.
 Green and Ashley's shares were projected to fall to 8.67% and 5.20% of the share capital of RIFC respectively after the company's flotation on the stock market and acquisition of the entire share capital of the club.
 Other shareholders, both before and after the flotation, were also revealed including Blue Pitch Holding, Margarita Funds Holding Trust, Craig Mather, Norne Anstalt, Legal & General Investment Management Limited, Insight Investment Management (Global) Limited, Cazenove Capital Management Limited, Hargreave Hale Limited and Artemis Investment Management LLP.

-After departing as Chief Executive, Charles Green sold his shareholding to Sandy Easdale, co-owner of McGill's Bus Services.
+After departing as Chief Executive, Charles Green sold his shareholding to Sandy Easdale, co-owner of McGill's Bus Services in August 2013.
 Easdale increased his stake to 4.52% in November 2013, and then to 5.21% in September 2014.
-Easdale also holds the voting rights for 20.94% of the company, giving him control of 26.15% of the issued share capital in total.
+The latter gave Easdale control of 26.15% of the issued share capital, since he already held the voting rights for 20.94% of the company.

+Isle of Man-based hedge fund Laxey Partners were revealed to be the new largest shareholder in RIFC in November 2013 with a 11.64% stake, and later further increased this to 16.3%.
+In September 2014, a share issue raised £3.13m.

 In October 2014, Mike Ashley increased his shareholding to 8.92%.

-Isle of Man-based hedge fund Laxey Partners were revealed to be the new largest shareholder in RIFC in November 2013, and later increased the shareholding to 16.3%.
-In September 2014, a share issue raised £3.13m.
 In December 2014, Laxey sold their shareholding to a group of businessmen made up of Douglas Park and existing shareholders George Letham and George Taylor.
 In January 2015, former Rangers director Dave King purchased 14.57% of RIFC's shares from Artemis and Milton.